NicoleHall/nicolehall.github.io/_posts/2024-09-23-exploring-the-power-of-numpy-calculating-planetary-volumes.md

 ---
 layout: post
 title: "Exploring the Power of NumPy: Calculating Planetary Volumes"
-image: "/posts/planet_and_whale.jpeg"
+image: "/posts/planet_and_whale.jpg"
 tags: [Python, NumPy]
 ---

 ### **Exploring the Power of NumPy: Calculating Planetary Volumes**

-**Purpose:** This blog post aims to explain the value of using the NumPy library when working with large datasets and complex calculations.
+**Purpose:** I am learning Python and NumPy.
+This blog post explains the value of using the NumPy library when working with large datasets and complex calculations.

-### **Why Use NumPy?**

 The NumPy library is a fundamental tool for scientific computing in Python.
-It offers significant advantages over native Python data structures, such as lists, and is widely used for its speed and efficiency.
+It offers significant advantages over Python's nativelist data structures, such as lists, and is widely used for its speed and efficiency.
 Here's why:

 1. **Differences Between `np.array` and Python Lists:**